 Support Our Learners

 Our country is experiencing a health care provider shortage; this is especially evident in rural Illinois.
 The majority of our state’s doctors will retire in the next two decades and it takes approximately 12-16 years to produce one doctor.
 The answer is clear: We need your support to make sure we are sufficiently preparing physicians and health care professionals to meet the demands of our citizens today and tomorrow.
+Visit our giving page to donate to any of our funds.

 Scholarships not only reward merit and hard work, they also make it possible for some of our students to attend SIU SOM.
 By helping bright and deserving students, donors to scholarship funds are helping future health care providers who will mend and heal the citizens of our nation and the world.